Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 God also reassures you that He “will not let you be tempted beyond what you can bear.
 But when you are tempted, He will also provide a way out so that you can endure it” (1 Corinthians 10:13, NIV).

-Ellen White continues, “We have a High Priest Who is touched with the feeling of our infirmities; for He was in all points tempted like as we are.”
+In continuation, “we have a High Priest Who is touched with the feeling of our infirmities; for He was in all points tempted like as we are.”

 These are just some of God’s promises we can cling to in overcoming temptation.